airdispatch/ad-spec/README.md

   - **Tracker**: Any object in the network graph that responds to tracker messages (Query and Registration) and keeps a database that maps airdispatch addresses to network locations (any resolvable address, IP or URL)
   - **Server**: (Also referred to as the 'mailserver') The location in the network that stores outgoing messages and receives incoming alerts for a specific user.
 A user may only have one mailserver associated with their address at a time.
   - **Client**: Software that interacts with the user to coordinate the sending and receiving of mail.
 This software must interact with the server (which actually sends and receives the mail).
+  - **Field Omission**: In terms of this protocol, a field may be considered 'omitted' if it is not present, initialized to `nil`, an empty array (for the `repeated` datatype), or the [protocol buffers empty value](https://developers.google.com/protocol-buffers/docs/proto#optional) for that data type.
+  - **Optional Field**: An optional field is one that may be omitted in a message.
+It is designated in this document by the word `OPTIONAL` in the field descritpion.

 ### Message Structure